vapor/postgres-nio/Sources/PostgresNIO/Docs.docc/migrations.md

 ## Overview

 When Postgres [`1.9.0`] was released we changed the default behaviour of ``PostgresRow``s.
-Previously for each row we created an internal lookup table, that allowed you to access the rows cells by name:
+Previously for each row we created an internal lookup table, that allowed you to access the rows' cells by name:

 ```swift